-The Setup menu is used to configure the instrument's software features, gather information on the instrument's performance, and configure and access data from the Datalogger, the instrument's internal data acquisition system (DAS).
+The Setup menu is used to configure the instrument's various features, functions, and data log.
 Section 2.5 provides details for the menus under Setup.

 2.5.
-SETUP MENU: SOFTWARE CONFIGURATION
+SETUP MENU: FEATURES/FUNCTIONS CONFIGURATION

-This section provides instructions for configuring the instrument.
-Once setup is complete, the saved configurations can be downloaded to a USB drive through the Utilities>USB Utilities menu and uploaded to other instruments through that menu as well (Section 2.6).
+Use the Setup menu to configure the instrument's software features, to gather information on the instrument's performance, and to configure and access data from the Datalogger, the instrument's internal data acquisition system (DAS).
+Once the setups are complete, the saved configurations can be downloaded to a USB drive through the Utilities>USB Utilities menu and uploaded to other instruments of the same model (Section 2.6).